bspear8/TCCart/Project1/ProjectPlan.md

 ### Implement code

 ###### Description
-The majority of coding is done in this phase.
+The code is written during this phase.
 Small units of code will be constructed and then tested.

 ###### Entrance Criteria:
 The design documents are finalized.